a-sit-plus/credentials-collection/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus.wallet/idacredential)](https://mvnrepository.com/artifact/at.asitplus.wallet/idacredential/)

 Use data provided by ID Austria as a W3C VC, or ISO 18013-5 Credential.
-Be sure to call `at.asitplus.wallet.idaustria.Initializer.initWithVcLib` first thing in your application.
+Be sure to call `at.asitplus.wallet.idaustria.Initializer.initWithVCK` first thing in your application.

 Implemented attributes are: